enkidevs/curriculum/lua/lua-core/variables-in-lua/numbers-in-lua.md

 Using variables, you can perform a wide variety of mathematical operations with them.

-Here's an example of creating integer and float variable:
+Here's an example of creating an integer and float variable:

 ```lua
 integer = 42